ministryofjustice/hmpps-spring-boot-sqs/README.md

 ### hmpps-sqs-spring-boot-autoconfigure

+This is the module that generates the autoconfigure library for consuming in the starter library.
+It provides all of the functionality provided by this project.

+### hmpps-sqs-spring-boot-starter

-This is the module that generates the autoconfigure library for publishing.
-See the publish job in Circle build `/.circleci/config.yml` for more details.
+This is the module that generates the starter library for publishing.
+The starter library includes the autoconfigure library and any dependencies required to make it work.

 #### Running the Unit Tests